 Who to Contact

 Please contact the Information Resilience and Transparency Team at email@example.com to exercise any of your rights, or if you have a complaint about why your information has been collected, how it has been used or how long we have kept it for.

 You can contact our Data Protection Officer, Benjamin Watts, at firstname.lastname@example.org, or write to: Data Protection Officer, Sessions House, Maidstone, Kent ME14 1XQ.

 If you would like to get a copy of the information about you that KCC shares with the ESFA or DfE or post-16 providers or how they use your information, please contact the Information Resilience and Transparency Team at email@example.com.

-The General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority.
-The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns or telephone 03031 231 113.
+UK GDPR also gives you right to lodge a complaint with the Information Commissioner, who may be contacted at https://ico.org.uk/concerns or telephone 03031 231113.

-For further information about how the government uses your information is processed, and to access your Personal Learning Record, please refer to: https://www.gov.uk/government/publications/lrs-privacy-notices
+For more information about how your information is processed, and to access your Personal Learning Record, please refer to: https://www.gov.uk/government/publications/lrs-privacy-notices

 For more information about how the ESFA use your information, please refer to their privacy notice: